Sub-Riemannian interpolation inequalities: Examples

 For any $V \in \mathfrak{g}_2$, the skew-symmetric operator $J_V: \mathfrak{g}_1 \to \mathfrak{g}_1$ is defined by

-\begin{definition} We say that a step $2$ Carnot group is of \emph{generalized $H$-type} if there exists a symmetric, non-zero and non-negative operator $S : \mathfrak{g}_1 \to \mathfrak{g}_1$ such that
+\begin{definition} We say that a step $2$ Carnot group is of \emph{generalized H-type} if there exists a symmetric, non-zero and non-negative operator $S : \mathfrak{g}_1 \to \mathfrak{g}_1$ such that

 \end{definition} \begin{rmk} The above definition is well posed and does not depend on the choice of the extension of $g$.
-More precisely, if \eqref{eq:13} is verified for the operators $J_V$ defined by a choice of an extension of $g$, then the operators $\tilde{J}_V$ defined by a different extension $\tilde{g}$ will verify \eqref{eq:13}, with the \emph{same} operator $S$.
-Moreover, by polarization, it is easy to show that a step $2$ Carnot group is of generalized $H$-type if and only if there exists a symmetric, non-negative and non-zero operator $S:\mathfrak{g}_1 \to \mathfrak{g}_1$ such that $J_V^2 = - \|V\|^2 S^2$ for all $V \in \mathfrak{g}_2$. \end{rmk} \begin{rmk} A generalized $H$-type group does not admit non-trivial abnormal ge\-o\-des\-ics, and is thus ideal, if and only if $S$ is invertible.
+More precisely, if \eqref{eq:13} is verified for the operators $J_V$ defined by a choice of an extension of $g$, then the operators $\tilde{J}_V$ defined by a different extension $\tilde{g}$ will verify \eqref{eq:13}, with the \emph{same} operator $S$. \end{rmk} \begin{rmk} A generalized H-type group does not admit non-trivial abnormal ge\-o\-des\-ics, and is thus ideal, if and only if $S$ is invertible.
 When $n=k+1$, we are in the case of corank $1$ Carnot groups.
 If $S$ is also non-degenerate (and thus $k=2d$ is even and $S>0$), we are in the case of contact Carnot groups.
-The case $S = \mathrm{Id}_{\mathfrak{g}_1}$ and $k=2d$ corresponds to classical Kaplan $H$-type groups. \end{rmk}
+The case $S = \mathrm{Id}_{\mathfrak{g}_1}$ and $k=2d$ corresponds to classical Kaplan H-type groups. \end{rmk}

-The next result follows from the explicit expression for the Jacobian determinant of generalized $H$-type groups \cite[Lemma 20]{BR-MCPHtype}, which in turn allows to compute explicit distortion coefficients.
+The next result follows from the explicit expression for the Jacobian determinant of generalized H-type groups \cite[Lemma 20]{BR-MCPHtype}, which in turn allows to compute explicit distortion coefficients.
 The latter, in turn, can be bounded by a power law thanks to \cite[Cor.\ 27]{BR-MCPHtype}.
-In particular, we have the following. \begin{lemma} [Sharp bound to generalized $H$-type distortion] Let $(G,\distr,g)$ be a generalized $H$-type group, with dimension $n$ and rank $k$, equipped with a left-invariant measure $\mis$.
+In particular, we have the following. \begin{lemma} [Sharp bound to generalized H-type distortion] Let $(G,\distr,g)$ be a generalized H-type group, with dimension $n$ and rank $k$, equipped with a left-invariant measure $\mis$.
 Let $N \in \R$.
 The inequality